Hyperk\"ahler fourfolds and Kummer surfaces: The third construction-moduli space of twisted sheaves

 We are interested in the last case, discussed in detail in \cite[\S 9.8]{vG}.
 Then is Hodge isometric to a primitive sublattice of the middle cohomology of the Verra fourfold.
 Note that $T_{\langle\alpha_3\rangle}$ admits two embeddings as an index $2$ sublattice of $T_S$.
 Note also that Hassett and Varilly-Alvarado \cite{HV} showed that the Brauer elements $\alpha_3$ that we consider can obstruct the Hasse principle.

-\begin{prop} Let $X\in \mathcal{U}$ be generic then $X$ is isomorphic to the moduli space of stable twisted sheaves on a K3 surface of degree $2$ with twist $\alpha_3\in Br(S)$. \end{prop} \begin{proof} Since the Picard group of $X$ has rank two and $X$ admits two Lagrangian fibrations it follows that the moving cone of $X$ is isomorphic to the K\"{a}hler cone.
+\begin{prop} Let $X\in \mathcal{U}$ be general then $X$ is isomorphic to the moduli space of stable twisted sheaves on a $K3$ surface of degree $2$ with twist $\alpha_3\in Br(S)$. \end{prop} \begin{proof} Since the Picard group of $X$ has rank two and $X$ admits two Lagrangian fibrations it follows that the movable cone of $X$ is isomorphic to the nef cone.
 Thus it is enough to prove that $X$ is birational to the moduli space of twisted sheaves.

 We argue similarly as \cite{Addington} using the global Torelli theorem \cite{Verbitsky}.
 Let us use the notation from \cite[Proposition~4.1]{Huy}.
 We have to show that there is an embedding $H^2(X,\Z) \hookrightarrow \tilde{H}(S,\alpha_3)$ (into the Hodge structure of the twisted $K3$ surface see \cite[Definition~2.5]{Huy}) that is compatible with the Hodge structure.
 Given the embedding, we find a vector $v\in \tilde{H}(S,\alpha_3)$ in the orthogonal complement of the image of $H^2(X,\Z)$ having $(v,v)=2$.
 For such $v$ let $M(v)=M_v(S,\alpha_3)$ be the moduli space of stable twisted sheaves on $S$.
 We know from \cite[Theorem~3.19]{Yo} that there is a distinguished embedding